 Who to Hire First in your Interior Design Business

 My clients range from solopreneurs who are in the first year of business to seasoned pros with large teams and decades of experience.
-The biggest problems I see when my interior designers and wedding planners want to hire (before they hire me) is that they:
+The biggest problems I see when my interior designers want to hire (before they hire me) is that they:

 I was recently reviewing a job post that included the following responsibilities: